tu-ru/mpesa-node-library/README.md

 **TypeScript Support:** This library has a `.d.ts` for each **API endpoint**, providing seamless integration and type checking for TypeScript projects.

-Below is an example of how to setup the account balance api endpoint `balanceQuery`:
+Below is an example of how to set up the account balance api endpoint `balanceQuery`:

 ```js
 import { mpesa } from "mpesa-node";